 Bacteria and Bacterial Fermentation

 - The most important bacteria involved in bacterial fermentation are the Lactobacillaceae (lactobacillus is part of this group of bacteria).
-They have the ability to produce Lactic Acid.
+They produce Lactic Acid.

-- Important bacteria for fruit and vegetable ferments are the Acetobacter bacteria.
-They have the ability to produce Acetic Acid.
+- Most important bacteria for fruit juice and alcohol ferments are the Acetobacter bacteria.
+They produce Acetic Acid.

 - Both of these types of bacteria help to impart a sour taste to foods.

 Yeasts and Yeast Metabolism

 - Even though there are several hundred species of yeasts that have been identified, the most "Beneficial Yeasts" are from the Saccharomyces family, especially ....
 S. Cerevisiae.

-- These are the yeast responsible for the making of Wine, Beer, & Bread.
+- These are the yeast responsible for making Wine, Beer, and Bread.

 - Yeast metabolism occurs when these yeast are feeding on sugar and this

 Molds and Moldy Food